February Athlete of the Month: Emma Lauria

 Athletes throughout the club will be highlighted for their accomplishments including community service, sportsmanship, academic & extracurricular achievement and athletic performance.
 Athletes of the Month will be featured in the Lake Placid News.

-Congratulations Matthieu, and best of luck this season!
+Congratulations Emma, and best of luck this season!